artkoder/events-bot/README.md

   the cached weather and sea temperature for all registered locations.
 - Register channel posts with custom templates for automatic weather updates, including sea temperature, working with both text and caption posts.
+- Daily weather posts use images from a dedicated private channel selected with `/set_assets_channel`.

 ## Commands